Everything you need to know about MTO (made-to-order)

 Furniture

-Custom furniture can be made to order to fit specific dimensions and aesthetic requirements of customers.
+Manufacturers can make custom furniture to order to fit the specific dimensions and aesthetic requirements of customers.

 How to implement a made-to-order strategy?